Guardianship Attorneys in Houston and Surrounding Areas

 Once an application for guardianship is filed, the court will appoint an attorney ad litem to represent the ward.
 The attorney ad litem represents the ward and has certain duties under the Texas Estates Code.
 These duties include meeting the ward and the proposed guardian prior to any hearing so as to provide legal options, requesting medical history and records from the applicant’s attorney, interviewing key doctors and other witnesses, ensuring that there was proper service on the ward, ensuring that all procedures are followed in the process, and to advocate for the best interest of the proposed ward.

-If you want to file for guardianship over an adult in Texas, contact the Houston guardianship lawyers at Stepp & Sullivan, P.C.
+If you want to file for guardianship over an adult in Texas, contact the Houston guardianship lawyer at Stepp Law PLLC.

-What Happens During a Guardianship Hearing in Texas?
+What Happens During a Guardianship Hearing in Houston?

 At the guardianship hearing, the proposed guardian will provide testimony concerning the proposed ward’s incapacity and the extent of the proposed ward’s needs for a guardianship.
 The proposed guardian will also provide the ward’s medical records, as well as a letter and report dated within 120 days of the hearing from a medical doctor supporting the need for a guardianship over the proposed ward.